-HPE 325 Applied Anatomical Kinesiology 3 C
+HPE 325 Applied Anatomical Kinesiology 3 Cr

 Course includes the study of the anatomical locations, insertions, and actions of the major skeletal muscles, the structure and function of the major joints of the body, and a review of the skeleton.
 It will emphasize basic mycology and osteology and their relationship to the science of body movement.
-Prerequisite: BI 102 and junior/senior status.
+Prerequisite: BI 102 or BI 171/172 or BI 201/202 and junior/senior status.
 Fall semester; odd-numbered years.